The Mabon Altar

 These questions are always more intense when you are entertaining guests or coven mates.
 You want things to be dazzling, memorable, and well… perfect.
 You feel the need to create the right atmosphere and appeal that will put everyone in a celebratory and cheerful mood.

-I think my anxiety and self-induced pressure is warranted, the table/altar is the center piece of this celebration.
+I think my anxiety and self-induced pressure is warranted, the table/altar is the centerpiece of this celebration.
 The table is about food, beverage, socializing, and relationships.
-The aesthetics make the atmosphere.
+Aesthetics make the atmosphere.
 They set the mood, and make everyone feel comfortable and welcome.
-Yeah… no here pressure right?
+Yeah… no pressure, right?

 There is no way I am alone in all this.
-I am certain there are plenty of other excited and anxiety filled pagans out there seeking some clarity and direction.
+I am certain there are plenty of other excited and anxiety-filled witches out there seeking some clarity and direction.
 How on earth do we WOW our guests while we keep the decorating simple and beautiful?
 The atmosphere of your celebration will set the tone for your guests to follow, this is important stuff.

 In my practice, our Mabon table is an altar in addition to a serving/buffet table.
 This is a tradition I have always loved because it reminds us that the food and drink of which we partake is sacred.
-This combination not only saves space but it also acts as a direct reminder of why we do what we do as we are doing it.
+This combination not only saves space but it also acts as a direct reminder of why we do what we do, while we are doing it.

 1. I start by thinking about what elements I want to highlight in my design.
-What traditions and traditional aspects of this holiday do I need?
-For me it was color, food, candles, and representations of the God and Goddess.
+What traditions or traditional aspects of this holiday do I need?
+For me, it was color, food, candles, and representations of the God and Goddess.
 Once you narrow them down you will make the process easier to handle.
+Remember to keep it simple.
+You don’t need to go over the top to make it meaningful.

 2. I take to the web where I search for images that might give me inspiration.
-Unfortunately, Mabon is a very specific niche and there is not a whole lot out there depicting well done tablescapes or altars.
-So I made my search broader, looking at similar decorations and tablescapes not necessarily related to Mabon.
+Unfortunately, Mabon is a very specific niche and there is not a whole lot out there depicting well-done tablescapes or altars.
+I made my search broader, looking at similar decorations and tablescapes not necessarily related to Mabon.
+I searched for Autumn scenes and tablescapes to get started.
 This helped a great deal.
 As I browsed, I begin organizing my ideas and needs.
 What colors do I want most?
 What items do I want on the table?
 How much space do I have?
 How do I arrange everything?

 3. I figure out the details.
 What items do I have and what I do need to purchase or make.
-What shape table do I need/want, the color/type of cloth, candles, etc. Try to be specific.
-Get a good idea in your head and make a list if you need.
-Then gather all the items you want.
+What shape table do I need/want?
+What color(s) and type of cloth, candles, etc. do I need?
+Try to be specific, without being too rigid.
+Get a good idea in your head and make a list of what you need.
+Then gather all the items.
 This is a good time to clean anything that might be dusty, remove any wax from candle holders, etc.

 4. SWEET!
 It’s time to set up.
 Here is another opportunity to make things easier on yourself.
 Get someone to help you, especially when you are hanging lights, and hauling items from the one place to another.
 I set this table up in the back portion of my long backyard.
 That means we had to walk a good distance from my back door to the location of the table.
 To curb the issue of making too many trips, I put items in clear plastic totes and on a large tray.
 Problem solved.

-When setting up keep things flexible.
-I bring out my main elements… my “Must Haves” and I start there.
+When setting-up, keep things flexible.
+I bring out my main elements… my “Must Haves” first.
 If there is room for more I will add as space and aesthetics allow.
-I start with my color theme using table cloths.
-If you are looking for a specific color theme and have little space this is the best way to get what you want.
+I start with my color scheme using table cloths.
+If you are looking for specific colors and have little space this is the best way to get what you want is to use layered tablecloths.
 I simply took three basic and classic colors and layered them so they all show.
 Easy and done!

 Now!
 Take a step back and look at your beautiful table!
-When you organize yourself and think ahead, you will find that the set up was not as hard as it may seem.
+When you organize yourself and think ahead, you will find that the set up was not as hard as it may have seemed.

 Here are photos of my Mabon Altar.
 I hope this will give you some inspiration.